Sadiatumpa60/ANN_Model_Application_on_ovarianCancer/README.md

 ## Result and Methodology:

 We have used 16 layers of ANN model including dropout.
-Wh have
+We have have implemented 20 epochs there.
+And finally we have got accuracy of 75% on average.